Local Offer information

 What support will there be for my child’s overall well-being and what is the pastoral, medical, behavioural and social support available?

 Midhurst Rother College is mindful of the need to safeguard all students.

-All students are supported by their Pastoral Leader who oversees the daily needs of their year group.
+All students are supported by their Head of House who oversees the daily needs of their year group.
 Each student has a form tutor, as a point of contact, who also monitors their overall wellbeing, achievement and behaviour.
 Mentors work with identified students as required.

 In addition students with SEN may be included in SEN support groups such as social skills groups, lunch-haven or SEN homework club.
 Members of the AEN team are key adults for students with SEN and they build up positive, supportive working relationships with them.

 All students are offered the opportunity to be involved in wider experiences, There are a wide range of enrichment activities including after school clubs, as well as school trips - day and residential.

 We monitor attendance closely and work with parents to ensure attendance is good.